JoshieKurusu/JoshieKurusu.github.io/README.md

-# JoshieKurusu.github.io
-Personal Portfolio

 # Description
-Showcasing my Projects in Portfolio Section

-I used HTML, CSS (SASS), Boostrap framework, and JavaScript
+A showcase of my work, skills, and projects.
+Built with HTML, CSS (SASS - CSS Preprocessor), Bootstrap framework, and JavaScript.
+Features a clean, responsive design and smooth user experience.